pklaus/pi-top-install/README.md

 # pi-top-install
-Do you want to run the standard raspbian jessie on the pi-top?
+Do you want to run the standard raspbian jessie on the pi-top or pi-topCEED?
 In this repository you find tips, tricks and scripts to install the necessary capabilities to control the pi-top hardware using a standard raspbian jessie distribution.
+Several users have confirmed that the brightness and shutdown programs also work properly on a pi-topCEED using Raspbian.

 **1 - Battery status display widget (released)**

 See separate repository https://github.com/rricharz/pi-top-battery-status

 This program has been tested on raspbian jessie and should work well with any distribution.
-Do not forget to turn **i2c** on in *Menu/Peferences/Raspberry Pi Configuration/Interfaces*.
+Do not forget to turn **i2c** on in *Menu/Preferences/Raspberry Pi Configuration/Interfaces*.
 The program will display the battery status, and will shut down the Raspberry Pi if the battery capacity is low and not charging.
 But unless you also install 3 (automatic poweroff) it will not be able